Escherbach/Seq-Roadmap/tech-requirements.md

 Efforts have been made to automate parts of the sample preparation and library preparation process workflows, but these have largely addressed research applications or users who are comfortable investing effort in developing automation systems to process large numbers of samples in centralized labs.
 No low-cost fixed protocol suitable for use in a clinical context is available.

-### Time to Answer
+### Long time to answer disqualifies sequencing in for infectious disease diagnosis

 We previously discussed how the requirement of multiplexing can increase diagnostic turnaround time by days to weeks.
 Sending samples to a centralized lab followed by the execution of complex workflows by trained personnel also adds significantly to the time to answer.
-Indeed, current metagenomic-based pathogen tests often have a 2-4 week turnaround time[¹³](https://www.zotero.org/google-docs/?7jVZxG).
+Indeed, current metagenomic-based pathogen tests often have a turnaround time of more than two weeks [¹³](https://www.zotero.org/google-docs/?7jVZxG).

-On the sequencing technology front, Illumina’s fastest sequencing runs are \~4 hours[¹⁴](https://www.zotero.org/google-docs/?RCkl9s), though their runs typically fall between 24-48 hours.
-In combination with the factors discussed above, we believe this is too slow to provide valuable clinical feedback to patients in many cases.
+On the sequencing technology front, Illumina’s runs typically fall between 24-48 hours, while their fastest runs are \~4 hours[¹⁴](https://www.zotero.org/google-docs/?RCkl9s),.
+While this may be sufficient for some use cases, it is hard to see how a truly ubiquitous technology base could be built on this base.
 However, nanopore and single-molecule approaches can currently provide sequencing data in a \<1-hour timeframe.

 [Sample and library preparation](https://sequencing-roadmap.org/sample-prep) are also significant bottlenecks here.
-This is strongly dependent on the sequencing technology being used.
-Standard protocols typically take \>2 hours.
+This is strongly dependent on the sequencing technology being used but tandard protocols typically take more than 2 hours.
 In later sections, we discuss approaches which can provide sequencing-ready DNA in \~10 minutes[¹⁵](https://www.zotero.org/google-docs/?gUoxVG).